-- 3) When a credit balance is created as a result of an overpayment or withdrawal and a check or cash payment only is used, a refund will be sent to HigherOne for distribution to the student, in accordance with the student's indicated preference. - 4) Refunds for students who use credit cards as payment are handled differently.
-The Office of Student Assistance refunds in kind, i.e., to the credit card used to pay for the semester's charges.
+- 1. When a credit balance is created as a result of the posting of Title IV financial aid (including Federal Pell Grant, Federal SEOG, Federal loans), a refund will be sent to BankMobile for distribution to the student, in accordance with the student's indicated preference.
+If the aid is disbursed before the semester starts, the credit will be sent to BankMobile no later than 14 days after the official opening date of the semester.
+Thereafter, refunds are typically mailed within ten days of disbursement, but assuredly within 14 days from the date the credit balance is created. - 2.
+If an account is paid, in part or in full, by a Parent PLUS loan, and a credit balance exists, a Pace University check will be drawn, payable to the borrower, to the extent of the existing credit balance, but not exceeding the amount of the PLUS loan.
+If the loan is disbursed before the semester starts, the check will be mailed no later than 14 days after the official start date of the opening of the semester.
+Thereafter, refunds are typically mailed within ten days of disbursement, but assuredly within 14 days from the date the credit balance is created.
+Parents may waive their right to receive the excess funds by completing the authorization on the PLUS application, thereby releasing any excess PLUS funds to the student.
+Requests will be valid for the specified academic year only. - 3.
+When a credit balance is created as a result of an overpayment or class withdrawal and a check or cash payment only is used, a refund will be sent to BankMobile for distribution to the student, in accordance with the student's indicated preference. - 4.
+Credit Card Refunds: The Office of Student Assistance refunds in kind, i.e., to the credit card used to pay for the semester's charges.
 If financial aid is disbursed after the application of the credit card payment, any resultant credit will be refunded to the credit card, up to the amount paid by credit card.
-Note: This includes PLUS disbursements.
-Prior to refund to parent/student, the amount paid by credit card will be refunded to the original card used.
 The amount refunded to the credit card will never exceed the amount of the original credit card payment.
 Any excess credit above the original credit card payment will be refunded according to the guidelines stated earlier.
-Note: The convenience fee (2.75%) charged by TouchNet is a non-refundable fee. - 5) If a student withdraws from a course or all courses, the level of aid eligibility may be recalculated based on the date of the withdrawal and the amount of tuition cancellation, if any.
-[The Tuition Cancellation Policy may be found within the on-line Class Schedule, under "Tuition and Fees."]
-When a recipient of federal funds withdraws or stops attending classes during the first 60% of the semester [payment period], a recalculation in compliance with the federal Return to Title IV Funds policy will be done.
+NOTE: The convenience fee of 2.85% charged by TouchNet is a non-refundable fee. - 5.
+If a student withdraws from a course or all courses, the level of aid eligibility may be recalculated based on the date of the withdrawal and the amount of tuition cancellation, if any.
+(The Tuition Cancellation Policy may be found within the on-line Class Schedule, under "Tuition and Fees.")
+When a recipient of federal funds withdraws or stops attending classes during the first 60% of the semester (payment period), a recalculation in compliance with the federal Return to Title IV Funds policy will be done.
 Return to Title IV Funds calculations (R2T4) are completed by the Financial Aid Office, in accordance with Federal regulations.
 Institutional and New York State funds will also be recalculated according to the policies in place for those funds if a recipient withdraws and receives a full or partial tuition cancellation.
-Any unearned aid will be returned appropriately to the source [e.g. U.S. Department of Education, New York State, etc.] After review, if a student is deemed ineligible for any or all financial aid, any balance due resulting from recalculation of aid becomes the responsibility of the student.
+Any unearned aid will be returned to the source (e.g. U.S. Department of Education, New York State, etc.) After review, if a student is deemed ineligible for any or all financial aid, any balance due resulting from recalculation of aid becomes the responsibility of the student.